sisterai/estate-assistant-system/README.md

 ## Live App

-Visit the live app on **Vercel** at [https://estatewise.vercel.app/](https://estatewise.vercel.app/) and explore the intelligent estate assistant!
+Visit the live app on **Vercel** at **[https://estatewise.vercel.app/](https://estatewise.vercel.app/)** and explore the intelligent estate assistant!

-The API is available at: [https://estatewise-backend.vercel.app/](https://estatewise-backend.vercel.app/).
+The backend API is also available at: [https://estatewise-backend.vercel.app/](https://estatewise-backend.vercel.app/).

 Feel free to use the app as a guest or sign up for an account to save your conversations!